langsari/the-noble-quran/README.md

 <br>

-At resource\view\quran create dua page and put the code to display page and all so call database via function dua that have been create on QuransController
+At resource\view\quran create dua page and put the code to display page and also call database via function dua that have been create on QuransController
 ```html
 @extends('quran.navbar')
 @section('content')